redhat-cop/infra.platform_configuration/README.md

 Releasing the current major version happens from the `main` branch.

-## Roadmap

-Adding the ability to use direct output from the awx export command in the roles along with the current data model.

 ## Contributing to this collection

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [infra.platform_configuration collection repository](https://github.com/redhat-cop/infra.platform_configuration).